CMU-cabot/cabot/docker/README.md

 ## Files

-- home directory will be mounted by the containers (see docker-compose files).
+- the containers will mount the home directory (see docker-compose files).
-- `../tools/setup-thirdparty-repos.sh`  will import thirdparty packages into mostly under workspaces or docker contexts
+- `../tools/setup-thirdparty-repos.sh`  will import third party packages into mostly under workspaces or docker contexts

 ```
 - home/